 Friday’s game against Michigan State is a perfect example of that.
 The Buckeyes played a near-perfect first half, shooting 5-for-9 from beyond the arc and taking a nine-point lead into the intermission.
 With all of the tumult and vitriol that the team has been subjected to over the past two months, if you can’t appreciate that type of performance, why bother watching?
 If you can see the energy and excitement that the players have rediscovered toward the tail end of the campaign and all you have to say is, “Why couldn’t they play like this in January?” then — in my opinion — you need to reevaluate your priorities.

-When you juxtapose that with the celebratory shots of the Buckeye bench or postgame interviews that the OSU head coach has done with Andy Katz, and honestly, that’s made me a little bit emotional.
-I’ve always been a bit sentimental, but as I sat on my couch watching Katz interview Holtmann after the Iowa win with tears welling up in my eyes, it reminded me that there are always flowers to find if you look hard enough.
+When you juxtapose that with the celebratory shots of the Buckeye bench or postgame interviews that the OSU head coach has done with Andy Katz, honestly, it’s made me a little bit emotional.
+I’ve always been a sentimental man, but as I sat on my couch watching Katz interview Holtmann after the Iowa win with tears welling up in my eyes, it reminded me that there are always flowers to find if you look hard enough.

 When it was announced that freshman phenom Brice Sensabaugh wouldn’t be playing in the game, a certain subset of “fans” took to Twitter saying he was preserving his draft stock at the expense of his team and that he was soft.
 That prompted normally mild-mannered Columbus Dispatch beat writer Adam Jardy to provide a bit of a clap back on the folks who feel like it’s best to immediately attack a kid because he’s not playing or acting the way that you think he should.